 Testfakta’s tests are performed by independent and specialised testing and research laboratories in Testfakta’s laboratory network.
 The tests focus on the washing machines’ ability to wash, rinse and spin dry, user-friendliness and energy efficiency.
 The purpose of the tests is to highlight products with good properties and help manufacturers and retailers develop their offer to the consumer.

-The aim of Testfakta’s Verified Quality & Performance™ labelling is to highlight high-quality beds with good comfort characteristics.
-The requirements for the quality labelling are strict.
+The aim of Testfakta’s quality labelling of beds is to highlight high-quality beds with good comfort characteristics, and guide the consumer to more sustainable products.

 The right bicycle helmet can provide up to four times more protection against concussion, Testfakta’s tests show.
 A method for measuring the stresses the brain is subject to in accidents was used in the tests.